nbulteau/mystravastats/README.md

 Download activities from 2010 to now then display statistics.

 Activities are download in a local directory, in that way only new and missing ones are downloaded from Strava.
-For people with a huge amount of long activities, I recommend to increase memory for example : -Xmx2048m (Set the maximum memory size to 2048 megabytes).
 ```
 ./gradlew run --args="-clientId [clientId] -clientSecret [clientSecret]"
 ```